-Feeding our globally expanding population is one of the most critical challenges of our time and improving food and agricultural production efficiencies is key in solving this problem.
-Currently, one-third of food produced for humans is wasted, and for every pound of food produced, roughly an equal amount of non-food by-product is also generated, creating a significant environmental impact.
+Feeding our globally expanding population is one of the most critical challenges of our time and improving food and agricultural production efficiencies is a key factor in solving this problem.
+Currently, one-third of food produced for humans is wasted, and for every pound of food produced, roughly an equal amount of nonfood by-product is also generated, creating a significant environmental impact.

-- Provides production-through-processing coverage of key agricultural crops for thorough understanding and translational inspiration
+- Provides production-through-processing coverage of key agricultural crops for a thorough understanding and translational inspiration

-- Highlights conversions accomplished through physical, biological, chemical or thermal methods and demonstrates with examples of associated technologies
+- Highlights conversions accomplished through physical, biological, chemical, or thermal methods and demonstrates examples of those technologies

 Agriculture and food technologists; process engineers; food processing waste managers; Academics in the food processing and environmental fields; Policy makers who are involved in waste management legislation

 - © Academic Press 2019

 - 13th July 2019

 Zhongli Pan is an adjunct Professor in the Department of Biological and Agricultural Engineering at the University of California, Davis.
 Professor Pan studies infrared heating technologies for various food processes, including blanching, peeling, roasting, drying, disinfection, and disinfestation.
 He also works on improving the values of agricultural products and their components through new and improved postharvest and processing technologies; characterizing the physical, chemical, and rhetorical properties of agriculture and food products; and modeling and optimizing food processing for improved food quality and ensured food safety.

 Adjunct Professor, Department of Biological and Agricultural Engineering, University of California, Davis, CA, USA